littlegirlRachel/testrachel/readme.txt

 add a new branch is quick
-git checkout -b dev //创建一个新分支
+git checkout -b dev //create a new branch dev
+Creating a new branch is quick AND simple.